 Day 1: Belize City, Belize / Guatemala—Ruins of Yaxha

 from the Maya civilization's Classical Period.
-The ruins, once buried beneath centuries of jungle overgrowth, are currently being reconstructed, and we'll learn fascinating details about Mayan culture and archaeological restoration on a guided tour.
+The ruins, once buried beneath centuries of jungle overgrowth, are currently being reconstructed.
+Learn fascinating details about Maya culture and archaeological restoration on a guided tour.
 The Yaxha (Green Water) and Topoxte (Ramon Tree) sites around Lake Yaxha are home to Morelet's crocodiles.
-Howler and spider monkeys swing from the trees and myriad birds add color and sound - we may spy toucans, parrots or bat-eating hawks from the temple tops.
-At day’s end we'll watch the sun set behind the lagoon, then continue to Nitún Eco Lodge, where we'll enjoy dinner on the terrace overlooking Lake Petén Itza.
-The lodge is constructed in harmony with its environment, built of local rock, sand and wood and furnished with handcrafted textiles, rugs and art pieces reflecting local indigenous design.
+Howler and spider monkeys swing from the trees, and myriad birds add color and sound—and keep an eye out for toucans, parrots and bat-eating hawks from the temple tops.
+At day’s end, watch the sun set behind the lagoon, then continue to Las Lagunas for dinner overlooking the placid Quexil Lagoon.

 Day 2: Tikal National Park—Ruins of Tikal

 Tikal was the capital of a conquest state that became one of the most powerful kingdoms of the ancient Maya.
-The oldest architecture dates back as far as the 4th century BC, though Tikal reached its height during the Classic Period from 200 to 900 AD.
+The oldest architecture dates back to the 4th century B.C., though Tikal reached its height during the Classic Period from 200 to 900 A.D.
 During this time, the city dominated much of the Maya region politically, economically and militarily.
-At the same time, Tikal was interacting with other areas throughout Mesoamerica such as the great metropolis of Teotihuacan in the distant Valley of Mexico, outside modern-day Mexico City.
-After a full day of exploration, we return to Nitún Eco Lodge late this afternoon to swim, kayak, bird-watch or simply relax by the lake.
+At the same time, Tikal was interacting with other areas throughout Mesoamerica, including the great metropolis of Teotihuacan in the distant Valley of Mexico, located just outside modern-day Mexico City.
+After a full day of exploration, return to Las Lagunas late this afternoon to swim, birdwatch

-Day 3: Ixpanpajul Nature Park / Nitún
+Day 3: Ixpanpajul Nature Park

 Day 4: Fly to Belize City / Depart